mmodin/shiny-gcloud/README.md

 ## 2. Installing R & Shiny
 [Rstudio](https://www.rstudio.com/products/shiny/download-server/) has a detailed guide on how to install and configure a Shiny server.
 I would also recommend checking out the [Admininistrator's guide](http://docs.rstudio.com/shiny-server/).

-I put all the necessary dependencies and [`startup.sh`](https://github.com/mmodin/shiny-gcloud/blob/master/setup.sh) that can just be executed.
+I put all the necessary dependencies and installation steps in [`startup.sh`](https://github.com/mmodin/shiny-gcloud/blob/master/setup.sh) that can just be executed.
 The steps are as follows:

 1. SSH into the VM using your local machine.
 I simply used Google's in-browser "Active Cloud Shell".
 2. Update and upgrade system packages.